BassT23/Proxmox/UPGRADE_NOTES_5.1.md

 host automatically.
 Updates within the 5.1 line do not require this migration restart; individual system updates may still report `REBOOT REQUIRED` for unrelated package or kernel changes.
 Missing supported defaults are added without overwriting user values.
-Legacy compatible SSH target files are migrated safely and are not deleted.
+Historical `/etc/ultimate-updater/VMs/<VMID>` files remain internal Proxmox VM SSH profiles and are not migrated into External inventory.
+If an older Beta build created matching `[legacy-<VMID>]` sections, the next self-update removes only those proven bug-generated sections atomically; real External targets are preserved.

 After the upgrade: